Biodiversity Net Gain (BNG) in Summary

 The principle of seeking biodiversity net gain has been part of national and local planning policy for some years.
 However, the forthcoming Environment Bill (2019-21) will make BNG a requirement of planning permissions in England; a mandatory 10% net gain threshold is proposed.
 A two-year implementation period is anticipated, with mandatory BNG likely to come into force around 2023.

 Whilst BNG concepts aren’t new and the requirement to deliver BNG is already present in some emerging and adopted local plans, developers are still getting used to the implications of delivering 10% net gain and how this can affect developable area and viability.

 CSA have considerable experience with biodiversity net gain, dating back to the piloting of biodiversity offsetting, the original Defra Metric, the Warwickshire Calculator and now Natural England’s Metric 2.0.
-We are here to help, so please give us a call.
+We are here to help, so please give us a call, or get our free guide here.
 With ecology, landscape and urban design services in-house we are extremely well-placed to assess BNG and advise on the best approach.